HelpBot Assistant

 Redact Entire Pages

-The viewer allows you to redact whole pages that contain sensitive information.
-You can choose specific pages, page ranges, or redact all pages using the built‑in dialog, or perform the same action programmatically.
+The viewer supports redacting entire pages that contain sensitive information.
+Use the built-in dialog to select specific pages, page ranges, or all pages, or invoke the same behavior programmatically.

 Toolbar showing the Redact Page option